 In May 2018, the Company signed an Exclusivity Deed (the "Deed") with Neuren Pharmaceuticals Limited ("Neuren") that provided for exclusive negotiations for a period of three months from the date of the Deed.
-Under the terms of the Deed, the Company invested \$3.1 million to subscribe for 1,330,000 shares of the company and paid \$0.9 million for the exclusive right to negotiate a deal with Neuren, which was recorded in selling, general and administrative expenses in the Consolidated Statements of Operations for the twelve months ended December 31, 2018.
-At December 31, 2018, the Company continues to hold the equity securities as a strategic investment in which the Company does not have a controlling interest or significant influence.
+Under the terms of the Deed, the Company invested \$3.1 million to subscribe for 1,330,000 shares of Neuren and paid \$0.9 million for the exclusive right to negotiate a deal with Neuren, which was recorded in selling, general and administrative expenses in the Consolidated Statements of Operations in the second quarter of 2018.
+At December 31, 2019, the Company continues to hold the equity securities as a strategic investment in which the Company does not have a controlling interest or significant influence.
 Publicly held equity securities are measured using quoted prices in their respective active markets with changes recorded through other expense on the statements of operations.
-Net loss on strategic investments recognized in other expense in the Consolidated Statements of Operations for the twelve months ended December 31, 2018 was \$1.8 million.
-As of December 31, 2018, the aggregate carrying amount of the Company's strategic equity investment was \$1.3 million included in other assets on the Consolidated Balance Sheets.
+Net gain on the strategic investments recognized in other expense in the Consolidated Statements of Operations for the year ended December 31, 2019 was \$1.0 million and net loss on strategic investments recognized for the year ended December 31, 2018 was \$1.8 million.
+As of December 31, 2019 and 2018, the aggregate carrying amount of the Company's strategic equity investment was \$2.3 million and \$1.3 million, respectively, included in other assets on the Consolidated Balance Sheets.

 In August 2018, the Company entered into a license agreement with Neuren and obtained exclusive North American rights to develop and commercialize trofinetide for Rett syndrome and other indications.
 Under the terms of the agreement, Neuren received an upfront payment of \$10.0 million and is eligible to receive milestone payments of up to \$455.0 million, based on the achievement of certain development and annual net sales milestones.
 In addition, Neuren is eligible to receive tiered, escalating, double-digit percentage royalties based on net sales.
-The license agreement was accounted for as an asset acquisition and the upfront cash payment of \$10.0 million has been recorded in research and development expenses in the Consolidated Statements of Operations for the twelve months ended December 31, 2018, as there is no alternative use for the asset.
+The license agreement was accounted for as an asset acquisition and the upfront cash payment of \$10.0 million was recorded in research and development expenses in the Consolidated Statements of Operations in the third quarter of 2018, as there is no alternative use for the asset.